Michael Rand

 Contact:

-Michael Rand is a Business, Finance, and Entrepreneurship Law Fellow and Visiting Associate Professor with the George Washington University Law School.
-He researches areas pertaining to firm use of derivatives, including effects on firm financial constraints and asset pricing anomalies.
-Concurrent with these responsibilities, Dr. Rand serves as a research consultant in the Office of the Chief Economist at the U.S. Commodity Futures Trading Commission (CFTC), where he conducts research pertaining to OTC swap markets for cleared and uncleared financial products, including IRS, FX, CDS/CDX, Commodity Swaps, and Equity Swaps.
+Dr. Rand was previously a Visiting Associate Professor and Business, Finance, and Entrepreneurship Law Fellow with the George Washington University Law School.
+Concurrent with these responsibilities, Dr. Rand served as a research consultant in the Office of the Chief Economist at the U.S. Commodity Futures Trading Commission (CFTC), conducting research pertaining to OTC swap markets for cleared and uncleared financial products, including IRS, FX, CDS/CDX, Commodity Swaps, and Equity Swaps.

 Dr. Rand obtained a PhD in Finance from George Washington University.
 He also holds an MA in Applied Economics from George Washington University, and both a BS in Mathematics and a BSBA in Business Administration, with concentrations in Economics and Finance, from Duquesne University.